 We also made sure to get some pumpkin carving in!

 Our pumpkin results.
-I made a scary spider, my mom made a Tweety bird face, and Raj made a crow (but hacked off the top accidentally) hehe.
+I made a scary spider, my mom made a Tweety bird face, and my sweeti made a crow (but hacked off the top accidentally) hehe.
 We had so much fun though, and cooked up a huge batch of sea salt roasted pumpkin seeds after we carved.

 This month has been crazy busy for me as usual.
 I’m taking 4 classes (all the upper level accounting courses that require hours of outside studying), and my taxation course is really kicking my butt.
 Our professor is prepping us for the CPA exam so every test is timed, allowing about 1 minute per questions.
 It’s ridiculously hard to get through these complex tax questions so quickly, but I’m trying my best.
 I’m floating through with a B average, and crossing my fingers it holds!